Coronavirus school closures to continue in Washington state through the end of the school year

 Students, though optimistic, worry about getting their credit requirements to graduate and missing important rites of passage; the state is considering a change in its graduation requirements for this year.
 “If you’re a senior in good standing, we’ll expect that you will receive your diploma this year,” Inslee said Monday.

-“No students due to a public pandemic should see their GPAs erode,” Reykdal said.

-Parents juggle work and making sure their kids don’t slide academically.
+Parents are juggling work and with pressure to ensure their children don’t slide academically.
 And educators grapple with the task of engaging students from afar and building lesson plans without the feedback they normally receive in the classroom.

 Many teachers say students have been slow to respond to their messages about assignments, if at all.